 The Consortium de recherche appliquée en traitement et en transformation des substances minérales (COREM) is the foremost ore-processing research centre in Canada and one of the top centres in the world.
 Serving the mining industry, COREM delivers the benefits of a pre-competitive research program designed by consortium members.
 What's more, the model maximizes investment in pre-competitive research and prevents duplication of R&D efforts.

-Synchronex Open a new windowis a network linking research centres at Québec's technical schools.
+Synchronex is a network linking research centres at Québec's technical schools.
 There are four collegiate technical centres devoted to the mining industry, and their mission is to assist your company by offering technical support, promoting technological development and providing information and training.

 Five Québec universities offer mining-related programs.
 World-class degrees can be obtained in such fields as mine operations, mining engineering, metallurgy, geomatics and geology.

-The mining sector Open a new windowof the Ministère de l'Énergie et des Ressources naturelles , the Québec government's energy and natural resources department, is committed to Québec's mineral development.
+The mining sector of the Ministère de l'Énergie et des Ressources naturelles , the Québec government's energy and natural resources department, is committed to Québec's mineral development.
 That's why it supports exploration by putting powerful tools at the disposal of mining companies.

 The department produces a geographic map of Québec’s mineral potential for a variety of resources, showing the location of and identifying active mines and mining projects under development.